3 Days in Paris, France — Posh First Timer’s Guide

 $244.86 - three nights in the ibis Paris Gare Montparnasse Catalogne, split amongst two people

 Before calling out anything else, let’s get into the vast outlier above: my two purchases at the Champs-Élysées Galeries Lafayette.
-Had I not made those purchases my overall total would’ve only been $732.12 with a daily cost of $244.04, but I like to keep it real and had planned to make these expensive clothing purchases in advance, so I’m keeping that expense in there.
+Had I not made those purchases my overall total would’ve only been $732.12 with a daily cost of $244.04, but I like to keep it real and had planned to make these expensive purchases in advance, so I’m keeping that line item in there.
 Otherwise, I’d say we did pretty well at exploring the city for all it’s worth without spending our life’s savings along the way (which inevitably could happen in Paris!).

 Obviously if you’re on a tighter budget, you may want to avoid stepping into the Galeries Lafayette altogether as their offerings are very tempting, and you can definitely do without the Universelle Buly lip balm.
 We taxied quite a few times as well since my mother wasn’t very comfortable with the subway system, which evidently increased our overall expenses.
 That being said, all of the museum and tour ticket prices were quite reasonable, and the set course meals we enjoyed were incredibly worthwhile in terms of the amount of food we ate!